tomasekk/tomasekk/README.md

 - 👋 Hi, I’m Ondrej, but you can call me Ondra ;)
 - I am 20 years old student on University and a programmer at a company
 - 👀 I’m interested in programming and development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning React Native
 - I can program in languages such as Python, Java, HTML, CSS and basics in JavaScript
 - 💞️ I’m looking to collaborate on developing Python apps and security systems
 - 📫 You can reach me by messaging me on Instagram: instagram.com/ajtakos or LinkedIn: linkedin.com/in/ondrat